 According to the National Ski Areas Association, design defects in the lifts may finally catch up with the technology available to make these lifts safer.
 However, these experts also say if the older lifts are simply properly maintained, they should be safe to ride.
 Ski industry generally places no standards that regulate when lifts should be replaced.

-Timberline Ski Resort Should Have Better Maintained the Ski Lift
+Timberline Ski Resort Should Have Better Maintained Their Lodge

 A representative from Timberline Ski Resort said all of their lifts undergo thorough inspections and comply with all safety standards, which includes federal guidelines for mechanical inspections.
 The company also says it complies with the safety requirements from its insurance provider and performs daily, monthly and annual inspections of the lifts.